HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_internal_networking.md

     Update to the network type results change in IP address and requires updates to your DNS services.

-1. Disable ambassador in your custom `values.yaml` file and then do helm update.
+1. Disable haproxy in your custom `values.yaml` file and then do helm update.

     ??? example "Example:"